colewebb/group-8/README.md

 For the React server, from the React folder, run ```npm start```.

-## Projects

-There are three project boards currently, one will be used for each stage.
-The others are used as backlogs until we reach that stage.

-## Wiki

-There is a GitHub Wiki initialized, but it is currently empty.
-Perhaps eventually it will be used for documentation and other customer-facing information.

 ## Requirements

  - Transactions, collecting money, University takes commission
  - Actors: parkers, lot owners, lot attendants, University, supervisor
  - All lots have attendants
  - Prices set by lot owners
- - Prices set by lot owner
  - Phone friendly, no app required
  - Different sizes of parking spots (mobile homes, large sites for tailgating, etc.)
  - QR codes required for authentication on the spot